Skip to main menu Skip to content Skip to footer

 • Tantrums or meltdowns in elementary or middle school

 In most cases though, being immature is just a part of growing up, like having knobby knees or braces.
-Giving your child the help and support she needs to navigate it in a safe, less stressful way will help her land on her feet when she catches up and give her powerful tools to care for herself both now and when she’s “mature.”
+Giving your child the help and support they need to navigate it in a safe, less stressful way will help them land on their feet when they catch up and give them powerful tools to care for themselves both now and when they’re “mature.”